rations/elilo/README.md

 # Install the bootloader binary
 sudo cp elilo.efi /boot/efi/EFI/elilo/elilo.efi

-# Copy the kernel and initrd to the ESP
+# Copy the kernel and initrd to the ESP, keeping the versioned filename
-# Replace the kernel version with the one you are installing
+# Replace the version string with the output of: uname -r
-sudo cp /boot/vmlinuz-6.12.90+deb13-amd64   /boot/efi/EFI/elilo/vmlinuz
+sudo cp /boot/vmlinuz-6.12.90+deb13-amd64    /boot/efi/EFI/elilo/vmlinuz-6.12.90+deb13-amd64
-sudo cp /boot/initrd.img-6.12.90+deb13-amd64 /boot/efi/EFI/elilo/initrd.img
+sudo cp /boot/initrd.img-6.12.90+deb13-amd64 /boot/efi/EFI/elilo/initrd.img-6.12.90+deb13-amd64
 ```

 > **Note:** elilo reads the kernel and initrd from the ESP (FAT32).
 The files
-> must be copied there.
-Symlinks are not supported on FAT32 — copy the actual
+> must be copied there — symlinks are not supported on FAT32.
+Use the versioned
+> filename (e.g. `vmlinuz-6.12.90+deb13-amd64`) rather than a generic name so
+> it is always clear which kernel version is on the ESP.
+When the kernel is
-> files.
-When the kernel is upgraded, you must copy the new files manually (see
+> upgraded, you must copy the new files and update `elilo.conf` manually (see
 > [Keeping elilo Up to Date](#keeping-elilo-up-to-date-after-a-kernel-upgrade)).

 Then write the config file (see next section) and copy it: